abyssDS/sfmlWiki/FAQ.md

 If you think you have found a bug and are still using SFML 1.6, note that support for 1.6 had ceased long ago.
 It is highly recommended to upgrade to 2.0.
 Any bug reports made for SFML 1.6 will be ignored unless they were carried over to 2.0 as well, however this is very unlikely.
 If you are using 2.0, try using the latest [nightly build](http://en.sfml-dev.org/forums/index.php?topic=9513.0).
 There are many things that have already been fixed between the RC which is available on the site and the latest development version.

-If the bug is still present in the latest SFML version, try to produce a minimal compilable code example that displays the bug and nothing else.
+If the bug is still present in the latest SFML version, try to produce a [minimal compilable code example](#tr-grl-minimal) that displays the bug and nothing else.
 That way the developers and others can focus on why it is occurring.
-Such an example should never have to be longer than 40 lines of code (including the header include lines) unless it only happens in very specific cases.

 If you can reproduce what you think is a bug, if you have another computer at your disposal, try to run it there as well.
 If the bug does not occur there, try to reconfigure the corresponding hardware/software settings on the first PC.
 A lot of strange behaviour is a result of misconfigured/faulty software/drivers. **WARNING: Trying to report a bug that is a result of the usage of beta drivers is not a good idea.
 The source of the problem does not lie within the responsibility of the SFML developers and as such they can't do much to fix it themselves.**